 We also provide discounts for

-Here are themes from which our trainings on Coaching and Mentoring Skills typically draw.
-The final outline is always developed in collaboration with the client and may include topics not listed below.
+Here are themes typically covered in our course on Coaching and Mentoring Skillswhen taught in a multi-day format.
+Shorter-duration trainings build around a sub-set of these subjects.
+The final outline is always developed in collaboration with the client.
+And at the client's request, the course may include topics not listed below.

 Why such growing emphasis on coaching and mentoring leadership

 The three wins which result from coaching and mentoring